Article 892.1 in Louisiana: How to Protect Your Driving Record from a Traffic Ticket

 Article 892.1 in Louisiana allows drivers to pursue court-approved driver education programs and avoid penalties for misdemeanor driving offenses.
 It does not apply to felony charges, repeat offenders, or people who have taken court-mandated programs.

 But it will get your charges dismissed and make the path to expungement easy.
 Deny the police any evidence by pleading the Fifth.
 Avoid committing any other driving offenses and apply for expungement once you’ve taken the education program.

 You’ll need all the help you can get.
-Carl Barkemeyer serves all of Louisiana.
+The Barkemeyer Law Firm serves all of Louisiana.
 Contact us today.